RoosterDragon/Desktop-Ponies/Content/readme.txt

 -Daisy by Anonycat
 -Sir Colton Vines by Anonycat
 -Caesar by Anonycat
--Filly AppleJack is mighty appreciative of finally getting her own standing animation, courtesy of Spuaspeedstrut
+-Filly Applejack is mighty appreciative of finally getting her own standing animation, courtesy of Spuaspeedstrut
 -New critter-catching animation for gala-fluttershy by Starstep -New flying animation for gala-fluttershy by humle